HughP/MLKA/Theory/ReadMe.md

 #Theory
-_I find there to be four teoretical topics which seem to be apropiate to disucs in this section.
+_I find there to be four theoretical topics which seem to be appropriate to discuss in this section.
 These include the following:_

 1. [`/Typewriter-Histoy`](/Theory/Typewriter-Histoy)
 2. [`/Keyboard-Layout-Theory`](/Theory/Keyboard-Layout-Theory)